Dynamics of Non-Classical Interval Exchanges: Introduction

 \section{Introduction}

 Here, we are interested in the dynamical properties of non-classical interval exchanges.
-The idea behind classical interval exchange maps is to partition an interval $I$ into $d$ subintervals, permute these subintervals and then glue them back, preserving their orientation, to get back the original interval $I$.
-The result is a Lebesgue measure preserving map from $I$ to itself which we call classical i.e.m.~in short.
-The data that completely determines a classical i.e.m.~is: first, the lengths of the subintervals and second, the permutation used for gluing.
-There is a way to draw these maps pictorially.
+In a classical interval exchange, an interval $I$ is partitioned into $d$ subintervals, these subintervals are permuted and glued back preserving orientation to get $I$.
+This gives a Lebesgue measure preserving map from $I$ to itself.
+The parameter data that completely determines the map is: first, the lengths of the subintervals and second, the permutation for reshuffling the subintervals.
+There is a way to draw these maps pictorially:

-Draw the original interval $I$ horizontally in the plane and then thicken it vertically to get two copies of $I$, the top and the bottom.
-The bottom interval is divided into $d$ subintervals with the prescribed lengths.
-The top interval is also divided into $d$ subintervals but the permutation is incorporated into the subdivision to decide the lengths.
-Each subinterval on the bottom pairs off, by the permutation, with a subinterval on the top with the same length.
+We draw the original interval $I$ horizontally and then thicken it vertically to get two copies $I_+$ and $I_-$, the top and the bottom intervals.
+Divide $I_+$ into $d$ subintervals with the prescribed lengths.
+Divide $I_-$ also into $d$ subintervals but incorporate the permutation to decide the lengths.
+Each subinterval of $I_+$ pairs off, by the permutation, with a subinterval of $I_-$ with the same length.
 Join these subintervals by a band of uniform width equal to their common length.
-As an example, a classical interval exchange with 2 subintervals is shown in Figure~\ref{class-iem}.
+For example, Figure~\ref{class-iem} shows a classical interval exchange with two bands.
+The interval exchange is exhibited as a map from $I_+$ to $I_+$ given by the vertical flow up the bands from $I_+$ to $I_-$ followed by switching to $I_+$ by identity.
+The inverse of the interval exchange is then a map from $I_-$ to $I_-$ by flowing down the bands from $I_-$ followed by switching to $I_-$ by identity.